Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Active Neural Generative Coding

 After the internal activities have been found, the synaptic weights may be adjusted using a modulated local error Hebbian rule adapted from local representation alignment (LRA) \cite{ororbia2018biologically,ororbia2020large}:

 where $\gamma_e$ controls the time-scale at which the error synapses are adjusted (usually values in the range of $[0.9,1.0]$ are used).
-The dynamic modulation factors $\mathbf{M}^\ell_W$ and $\mathbf{E}^\ell_W$ help to stabilize model learning in the face of non-stationary streams and are based on insights to related nonlinear synaptic dynamics -- we provide a full treatment of these factors in the Appendix.
-Once the updates to the NGC weight matrices have been computed, an update rule such as stochastic gradient ascent, Adam \cite{kingma2014adam}, or RMSprop \cite{Tieleman2012} can be used (see $\Call{UpdateWeights}{}$ in Algorithm \ref{algo:ngc_process} for an example of how gradient ascent is concretely implemented).
+The dynamic modulation factors $\mathbf{M}^\ell_W$ and $\mathbf{M}^\ell_E$ help to stabilize learning in the face of non-stationary streams and are based on insights related to nonlinear synaptic dynamics (see Appendix for a full treatment of these factors).
+Once the weight adjustments have been computed, an update rule such as stochastic gradient ascent, Adam \cite{kingma2014adam}, or RMSprop \cite{Tieleman2012} can be used (see $\Call{UpdateWeights}{}$ in Algorithm CC, Appendix).

-The online objective that an NGC model attempts to minimize is known as total discrepancy \cite{ororbia2017learning}, from which the error neuron, state update expressions, and local synaptic adjustments may be derived \cite{ororbia2020large,ororbia2020neural}.
-The total discrepancy objective, which could also be interpreted as a form of free energy \cite{friston2009free} specialized for the case of stateful neural models that utilize arbitrary forward and error synaptic wiring pathways \cite{ororbia2020large}, can be expressed in many forms including the linear combination of local density functions \cite{ororbia2020neural} or the summation of local distance functions \cite{ororbia2020continual}.
-For this study, the form of total discrepancy we used to derive the expressions above is the linear combination of distance functions: $\mathcal{L}(\Theta) = \sum^{L-1}_{\ell=0} \mathcal{L}(\mathbf{z}^\ell, \mathbf{\bar{z}}^\ell) = \sum^{L-1}_{\ell=0} \frac{1}{2\beta_e}||(\mathbf{z}^\ell - \mathbf{\bar{z}}^\ell)||^2_2 = \sum^{L-1}_{\ell=0} \frac{1}{2\beta_e}||\mathbf{e}^\ell||^2_2$.
+The online objective that an NGC model attempts to minimize is known as total discrepancy (TotD) \cite{ororbia2017learning}, from which the error neuron, state update expressions, and local synaptic adjustments may be derived \cite{ororbia2020large,ororbia2020neural}.
+The (TotD) objective, which could also be interpreted as a form of free energy \cite{friston2009free} specialized for stateful neural models that utilize arbitrary forward and error synaptic pathways \cite{ororbia2020large}, can be expressed in many forms including the linear combination of local density functions \cite{ororbia2020neural} or the summation of distance functions \cite{ororbia2020continual}.
+For this study, the form of TotD used is: